michael-betz/zed_vvm/ZED_DEBIAN.md

 Now is a good time to give it a test-run on the Zedboard, the linux kernel should boot and panic because of the missing root filesystem

+## Mainline kernel
+Zynq7000 is pretty well supported now in the mainline kernel and it is not really necessary to go with the xilinx version.

+(Mainline vs. Xilinx Kernel)[https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841873/Linux+Drivers]

+The only thing I was missing in practice was `/sys/class/fpga_manager/fpga0/firmware`, which I used to re-program the FPGA PL from linux.
+After some investigation, the whole driver infrastructure was there and operational.
+The `firmware` property was just not exposed to `sysfs`.
+I got this feature back with 2 tiny patches in `util/linux/mainline`.

 ## Debian buster rootfs